HenrikBengtsson/ucsf-vpn/README.md

 }
 ```

-If you have problems connect using `ucsf-vpn`, make sure you are using the correct username and password, e.g. do they work at UCSF VPN web proxy (https://remote.ucsf.edu/)?
+If you have problems connect using `ucsf-vpn`, make sure you are using the correct username and password, e.g. by testing to log in via the [UCSF VPN web proxy](https://remote.ucsf.edu/).

 Alternatively to command-line options, the username and password can also be specified in file `~/.ucsfvpnrc`.
 See `ucsf-vpn --help` for more details.